 - Identify the connections between mindfulness, stress, resilience, connection and sense of belonging

 Dr. Nika Gueci is a born and bred New Yorker who moved to the desert to advance Arizona State University’s Charter of inclusion and belonging.
-She is the inaugural Executive Director of ASU’s Center for Mindfulness, Compassion and Resilience.
-She furthers individual and community resilience through translational research, customized curriculum and leadership training.
-Dr. Gueci has presented over one thousand speeches, workshops, and events, and has been invited to speak on media sources such as AZ3TV, NPR, ASU News, and deliver keynotes at national conferences.
-She serves as co-chair of the Mental Well-Being Committee of the Arizona Department of Health Services and leads a statewide strategy to reduce loneliness and social isolation.
+She is the Executive Director of ASU's Center for Mindfulness, Compassion and Resilience, created as an institutional-priority initiative to build human capacity through an innovative whole-person approach.
+Here, she furthers individual and community resilience through translational research, academic courses and leadership trainings.
+Nika has presented over 1k speeches, workshops, and events; and has been invited to speak on media sources such as Good Morning Arizona 3TV, NPR, ASU News, and keynote at national conferences.
+She serves as co-chair of the Mental Well-Being Committee, Arizona Department of Health Services and leads a state-wide strategy to reduce loneliness and social isolation.

 Dr. Nika Gueci on AZ3TV